daevlin/Zero2Auto_homework/README.md

 ```

-DIE does not indicate that the sample is packed with a known packer.
-But hiding API calls and the big .rsrc makes us have a theory that it is.
-We just have to prove it somehow.
+DiE does not indicate that the sample is packed with a known packer.
+But hiding API calls and the big .rsrc makes me have a theory that it is.
+I just have to prove it somehow.

 diec main_bin.exe
 PE: compiler: Microsoft Visual C/C++(-)[-]
 PE: linker: Microsoft Linker(14.25)[EXE32,console]

 Looking at the file in "Resource Hacker".
-There is a RCData resource with the ID 101.
+There is a RT_RCDATA resource with ID 101.
 The .rsrc is kind of big, 86 KB to be exact and seems to contains random bytes, which may indicate it's packed or encrypted/obfuscated.

 ![Resource Hacker](resource_hacker.png)